Cycling laws in France and other helpful tips

 The first of these is “SAUF Velo”.
 This translates to “Except bikes” and you will see this quite often in cities and towns.
 It means that the rule applying to cars and other vehicles does not apply to bikes.
 You see these lots on one-way streets where it is one-way traffic for cars but bikes can still go against the flow of traffic.
 This is common also in pedestrianized areas off-limits to motor vehicles.

 The second is the small give-way triangle.
 You will see this at bigger intersections where there are traffic lights.
 This sign means that bikes only have to give way at the lights and can proceed through a red light if it is safe to do so.
 In some instances, the sign may indicate a direction of travel.
-For example, you can give way if turning right but not if going straight ahead or turning left.
+For example, you can give way if turning right but not if going straight ahead or turn left.

 The third road sign is a red circle with a bike inside.
 It indicates that bikes are prohibited from the area.
-While many one-way streets have the “SAUF bikes” sign there are plenty that do not.
+While many one-way streets have the “SAUF bikes” sign there are plenty that dont.
 So if you see the bike prohibited sign or a general “Inderdites” (prohibited) sign then you should be finding an alternate route.

 The fourth sign relates to bike paths and your requirement to use them.
 A bike path sign on a rectangular border indicates the use of the path is recommended whereas a bike path sign on a circular border indicates you are obligated to use it.
 In the photo below, the sign indicates that the use of the Voie Verte is recommended but not mandatory.